wanliqin/scenarios/python/lab-variables-and-memory-addresses/step4.md

-# Modifying an immutable data type
+# Modifying an Immutable Data Type

 Finally, let's work together to modify one immutable data type after another.

 ```python
 # Create two variables `a` and `b` that reference the same string.